PaoloAstrino/cubo/README.md

 - Use `pytest` markers to control environment-specific tests:
    - `requires_faiss`: Mark tests that require FAISS (dense retrieval) – CI will run these on a Linux runner with `faiss-cpu` installed.
-   - `requires_whoosh`: Mark Whoosh-dependent tests (BM25 Whoosh backend).
-These tests are automatically skipped when Whoosh is not present locally via `tests/conftest.py`.
+   - `requires_whoosh` (deprecated): This marker used to identify Whoosh-dependent tests.
+Whoosh backend has been removed, and Python BM25 backend is the default.
    - `integration` / `e2e`: Longer-running tests that exercise higher-level system behavior and are suitable for dedicated CI runners.

 - The CI pipeline has a `faiss_e2e` job that runs FAISS-dependent end-to-end tests (including a concurrent publisher/reader stress test) on `ubuntu-latest` with `faiss-cpu` installed.